-20 minutes: Ashley Smith will demonstrate testing paradigms and explore evidence associated with evaluation and modulation of central sensitization
+15 minutes: Ashley Smith will demonstrate testing paradigms and explore evidence associated with evaluation and modulation of central sensitization

-20 minutes: Sean Gibbons will discuss functional causation of nociplastic pain and the relationship to systemic inflammation
+15 minutes: Sean Gibbons will discuss persistent pain as a disease with multiple contributing mechanisms and causes.
+He will focus on tissue loading and immune dysregulation.

+15 minutes: Susanne Becker will focus on endogenous pain modulation induced by pain-reward interactions and how alterations in such interactions contribute to persistent pain.

-15-20 Panel discussion
+15 minutes: Panel discussion

+10 minutes: questions

 7. Information concerning any presentations or publications of the work made prior to the IFOMPT 2024